IntersectMBO/governance-actions/ratification-query-template/ratification-methodology.md

 Attached to this the references governance action is a a URI to a SQL query (<ipfs:// >), this SQL query will be used by the authors of this action to calculate if this action has reached desired ratification threshold.

-The authors of this proposal have set the query to consider a DRep voting threshold of over 50%.
+The authors of this proposal have set the query to consider a DRep voting threshold of XXX.

 The SQL query should be ran on a fully synced PostGres instance populated by DB-Sync.
 Using the default DB-Sync configurations.